 Calculating Debt Overload

-As an example, let’s say you want to gauge your debt overload (bad debt only).
-Simply add up the amount you spend each month on bad debt, e.g. credit cards and loans, and divide it by your total monthly income.
-Multiply that number by 100 to come up with a percentage.
+Let’s say you want to measure the amount of consumer debt you're carrying.
+Simply total the amount you spend each month on credit cards and loans (not your mortgage), then divide that amount by your total monthly income.
+Multiply the result by 100 to get a percentage.
 The result is your debt-to-income ratio.

 Understanding Your Total Debt

-There will be times when you want to evaluate your total debt picture, including both good debt and bad debt.
-The calculation is the same as in the previous example; the only difference is that you include all your debt rather than just bad debt.
+There will be times when you want to evaluate your total debt picture, particularly if you're a homeowner.
+The debt-to-income ratio calculation is the same, the only difference is that you include all your monthly debt payments, including your mortgage.

 To calculate your total debt-to-income ratio, add up your total monthly debt expenses.
 This includes payments for credit cards, student loans, mortgage or rent, child support or alimony, and other loans or credit cards.
 Next total your monthly income, including take-home pay, alimony or child support, bonuses, or dividends.